 Each bank and financial institution will want to see a copy of the Death Certificate and proof that you have the authority to freeze the bank account.
 This can be achieved by taking a copy of the Will to show that you are an Executor.
 Or if there is no Will, you can take evidence that demonstrates your relationship to the deceased.

 Once the bank has been notified of the death, the account will be frozen.
 After this you will need to release the funds.
 The way in which you do this will depend upon how much money is being held.

 Is a Grant of Representation Needed?

-If there is a small amount of money in the account, the bank may release the funds immediately.
+If there is a small amount of money in the account, the bank may release the funds immediately, without needing Probate.
 Each bank has their own threshold for Probate, which varies between £15,000 and £50,000, so you will need to check with the bank in question.
 We have put together a list of the main Bank Limits for Probate.

-If the amount of money held with the bank exceeds their limit, they will want to see a Grant of Probate before releasing any money.
+If the amount of money held with the bank exceeds their limit, they will want to see a Grant of Representation before releasing any money.
 This is because the bank has a responsibility to release the funds to the right person.
 If a mistake is made, the bank will be held accountable.
-The Grant of Probate verifies who is legally permitted to deal with the deceased person’s money.
+The Grant of Representation verifies who is legally permitted to deal with the deceased person’s money.

-To obtain a Grant of Probate, the Executor or Administrator will need to apply to the Probate Registry.
-There are a number of steps to go through, such as filling out the correct forms, paying any tax that is due, and attending a Probate Registry office for an interview and to swear an Oath.
-Alternatively you can instruct our Probate Solicitors to complete the process on your behalf, along with the other legal, tax and administrative work involved in the Probate process.
+To obtain a Grant of Representation, the Executor or Administrator of the Estate will need to apply to the Probate Registry.
+There are a number of steps to go through, such as filling out the correct forms, valuing the Estate, calculating and paying Inheritance Tax along with any other tax that's due.
+Alternatively you can instruct our Probate Specialists to complete this on your behalf, along with the other legal, tax and administrative work involved in the Probate process.